Dominick Argento Chamber Opera Competition

 A distinguished panel of composers and opera directors select the winning finalists.
-Scenes from three operas chosen as finalists are presented in a showcase performance at the NOA annual convention in January of odd years.
+Scenes from three operas chosen as finalists are presented in a showcase performance at the NOA annual conference in January of odd years.
 The opera chosen as the winner of the NOA Chamber Opera Competition is then performed in a full production with instrumental ensemble at the national conference in the following year.